Bullous pemphigoid: Treatment

-Treatments include topical steroids such as clobetasol, and halobetasol which in some studies have proven to be equally effective as systemic, or pill, therapy and somewhat safer.
+Treatments include topical steroids such as clobetasol, and halobetasol, which in some studies have proven to be equally effective as systemic, or pill, therapy and somewhat safer.
 However, in difficult-to-manage or widespread cases, systemic prednisone and powerful steroid-free immunosuppressant medications, such as methotrexate, azathioprine or mycophenolate mofetil, may be appropriate.
 Some of these medications have the potential for severe adverse effects such as kidney and liver damage, increased susceptibility to infections, and bone marrow suppression.
 Antibiotics such as tetracycline or erythromycin may also control the disease, particularly in patients who cannot use corticosteroids.

-The anti-CD20 monoclonal antibody rituximab has been found to be effective in treating some otherwise refractory cases of pemphigoid.
+The anti-CD20 monoclonal antibody rituximab is effective in treating some otherwise refractory cases of pemphigoid.
 A 2010 (updated in 2023) meta-analysis of 14 randomized controlled trials showed that oral steroids and potent topical steroids are effective treatments, although their use may be limited by side-effects, while lower doses of topical steroids are safe and effective for treatment of moderate bullous pemphigoid.

 IgA-mediated pemphigoid can often be difficult to treat even with usually effective medications such as rituximab.

 Prognosis

-Bulbous pemphigoid may be self-resolving in a period ranging from several months to many years even without treatment.
+Bulbous pemphigoid may be self-resolving in a period ranging from several months to many years, even without treatment.
 Poor general health related to old age is associated with a poorer prognosis.